The Confident Eater

 The first step to accepting something new is seeing change.

-It’s also important that as parents we are challenging ourselves.
-It’s a great way to teach our child important lessons around food by the way we do things.
-If we always have the same sauce on the pasta, for example, what message does that send to our plain pasta eating child?
+It’s also important that as parents, you are challenging yourself.
+It’s a great way to teach your child important lessons around food by the way you do things.
+If you always have the same sauce on the pasta, for example, what message does that send to your plain pasta eating child?

 Although I do think recipes play a part in supporting a child to eat more widely and well, I feel there are critical learnings in blogs that should not be ignored.